Greenstorm911/dockerized-full-stack-with-backup-and-ci-cd/readme.md

 # Docker Full Stack Project with Backup and CI/CD Pipeline 🚀

-This repository provides a complete full-stack Docker setup for a backend, frontend, and PostgreSQL database with a built-in backup system that sends backups via Telegram.
-The project also includes a CI/CD pipeline for automated deployment.
+imagine that you have a web project and you need a complete `full-stack Docker setup`, `CI/CD pipeline` and a `backup system` that sends backups via a platform to you, these are the things that no matter what technology you use or even what the project is, i made this open source template so you can use for all of your web projects.

 ## Project Structure 📁
 ```